hsuonsivu/hsupublic/3d-models/README.md

 - Lock the the doors using the door lock button while sitting inside doors closed, exit the car, and use mechanical key to lock the driver door.
-This may require changing settins of the door locking using Leafspy or similar.
+This may require changing settings of the door locking using Leafspy or similar.
 If the settings are default, the only way to lock all doors from outside while the car is on is to make sure you have the key with you, leave the driver window open, lock the doors usign lock button through window, press auto window up button, and lock the driver door with mechanical key.
+My auto window up does not work reliably.

-If the car is in a garage at around 15 C, it seems to be able to heat up the battery to 24-28 degrees within 12-24 hours.
-Outside, it seems to keep the battery approximately 10-15 C above ambient when connected to a 6A 230V supply.
+If the car is in a garage at around 15 C, the fan seems to be able to heat up the battery to 24-28 degrees within 12-24 hours, if cabin temperature is set to 29 degrees C. This also balances the cells as the car is on for a long time, and the BMS can do its magic.
+When outside, it seems to keep the battery approximately 10-15 C above ambient when connected to a 6A 230V supply.

 Notice that if you cannot use full power, such as domestic socket at minimal 6A 230V, the car will slowly drain the main battery.
 At 10A or 16A